FortniteFevers/AutoLeak/README.md

 ### Versio Bugs:
 - When merging cosmetics from a specific pak, if the number of items merged is equal to "5", it will not work for some reason.

-AutoLeak is a utility to generate all of the latest leaks in Fortnite, with some bonus features as well.

 # Features
 AutoLeak is a program with many features.